Flint RNLI secure drifting vessel

 Notes to editors

 - Flint RNLI lifeboat station was established in 1966.
-To learn more about the lifeboat station go to www.rnli.org.uk/flint
+Learn more about Flint Lifeboat Station.

 - Since 1966 Flint Lifeboat has launched over 700 times, saved 103 lives, and rescued a further 148 people.